bloqhead/daryn.codes.gridsome/content/posts/from-vscode-to-nova.md

 ![A screenshot of Nova's theme preferences](/journal/nova-themes.png)

 You can access this view by going to Preferences (CMD+,) > Themes.
 The “More Themes” button at the bottom of the Themes preferences view will bring you to the above Extensions window (if you’re a VSCode user, you’ll already be familiar with this extensions approach).
-[Skip to the Command Palette](#the-command-palette).

 In addition to finding the right theme for your editor, you can also apply the desired theme to the Command Palette as well (more on that further down).
-To make the Command Palette match your theme, tick the box next to "Command Palettes" titled "Use a contrasting appearance."
+To make the Command Palette match your theme, untick the box next to "Command Palettes" titled "Use a contrasting appearance."
 This will make it dark or light based on your theme's contrast.
+[Learn more about the Command Palette](#the-command-palette).

 ### Your Workspace